XpressAI/xircuits.io/docs/references/remote-run.md

 ### How it Works
 Under the hood, the execute configuration is performed using using the [subprocess](https://docs.python.org/3/library/subprocess.html) module.
 A new process is spawned when Remote Run is selected and executed.

-The `command` in `CONFIGURATION` will be appended to the compiled python Xircuits file, such that what will be executed is
+The `command` in `CONFIGURATION` will be appended to the compiled Python Xircuits file, such that what will be executed is

 $ `command` `CompiledScript.py`